AnanthaRamanujan-SM/opennms-tutorials-1_training/session4/Exercise4-1-answer.md

 ```

-A complete answer is here with all of the event translations : [translator-configuration.xml](../session4/Exercise4-1-answer/translator-configuration.xml)
+A complete answer is here with all of the event translations : [all events translator-configuration.xml](../session4/Exercise4-1-answer/all-events-answer/translator-configuration.xml)

 ---
 **NOTE**